mandeep4202/mandeep4202/README.md

 - 👋 Hi, I’m Mandeep Singh.
-Working in Bangalore based MNC.
-Working on US heathcare system.
+Working as Technical Lead in Bangalore based MNC.
 - 👀 I’m interested in technology discussion and creating stuf that are usefull for mass people.
+- Primary language and Technology : Java,Spring, Hibernate, SQL,PL SQL, Microservices etc.
 - 📫 would like to connect on target11.java@gmail.com

 <!---